Themadhood/Error/README.md

 # Themadhoods_Error_Uploader
 A Group of defs to upload Errors to a google Sheet

-need to hard set google sheets Workbook url in Upload.py need to eather have a google .json named Credentals or use the info to fill in _Credentals Upload.py
+need to set google sheets Workbook url by setting ErrorURL variable need to eather have a google .json named Credentals or use the info to fill in _Credentals Upload.py

 Included